truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/AddStorjNode.md

 ## Getting a Wallet Address

-Use Google Chrome MetaMask extension to create a wallet address, or if you already have one, you can use the exiting wallet.
+Use the Google Chrome MetaMask extension to create a wallet address, or if you already have one, you can use the existing wallet.
 See [Storj Wallet Configuration](https://support.storj.io/hc/en-us/articles/360026611692-How-do-I-hold-STORJ-What-is-a-valid-address-or-compatible-wallet-).

 Special considerations regarding how to protect and manage a wallet are outside the scope of this article.